tailhook/vagga/examples/tutorials/laravel/README.rst

         }
     }

-Add a the php mysql module to our container:
+Add a the php postgresql module to our container:

 .. code-block:: yaml